Apple’s Contract Manufacturers and Component Suppliers in India

 Which Apple component suppliers are located in India?

-There are 14 suppliers for the iPhone maker in India as per the company’s 2022 Apple Suppliers Catalog.
+There are 14 suppliers for the iPhone maker in India as per the company’s 2022 Apple Suppliers Catalog and new additions in 2023.

 Apple component suppliers in India include: